New speakers are being confirmed daily. Please check back often to see the latest additions to the Velocity program.

 His areas of expertise include Performance Analysis, Capacity Planning, Network Engineering, and Software Development.
 Prior to AOL, Eric worked for companies such as UUNet, WorldCom and CompuServe, as well as telecom and Internet startups.
 He holds a BS in Computer Science from The Ohio State University.

 Neil J. Gunther, M.Sc., Ph.D., SMACM, SMIEEE, is an internationally known IT researcher and computer performance analyst.
 Prior to starting his own research and consulting company in 1994, Dr. Gunther held teaching, research and management positions at San Jose State University, JPL/NASA, Xerox PARC and Pyramid/Siemens Technology.
 His “Guerrilla Capacity Planning” training courses have been presented world wide at both corporate and academic institutions including: AOL.com, Boeing, FedEx, Motorola, Nokia, Sun.com, Stanford University and UCLA.
 He has written several books, as well as a multitude of papers, on performance analysis and capacity planning based on consulting work at large-scale web sites like eBay.com and EA.com.
 He is currently finalizing the 2nd edition of his Perl::PDQ book.
-Dr. Gunther received the...
+Dr....
 Read More.

 Coda Hale is a software engineer and a cyclist.
 He lives in Berkeley, CA, and works for Yammer, an enterprise messaging service, as their messaging architect.
 Prior to Yammer, he was one of the first engineers at Wesabe, a personal finance web app.